LukeMS/keltor/rst/index.rst

 Hopwev
 ++++++++

-House spirits found on the western coast, along the Sea of Storms, are called Hopwevs and look like hares with hands at the end of their long ears.
+House spirits found on the western coast, along the `Sea of Storms`_, are called Hopwevs and look like hares with hands at the end of their long ears.
 They commonly scream to scare off intruders and throw tiny rocks at the front windows to warn the family when livestock is getting sick.
 Families should leave a gift of dried fruit on the hearth to appease the Hopwev.

 Aprozi
 +++++++

-Mostor's most common type of house spirit is dubbed an Aprozi.
+`Mostor`_'s most common type of house spirit is dubbed an Aprozi.
 Appearing as a two foot tall, red skinned woman with bat-like ears, tiny sharp teeth, and almond shaped eyes which have cat like pupils.
 She is attracted to babies and small children whom she will watch over, biting anything that threatens her ward.
 Indeed, children will often see them until they lose their first baby tooth, at which point the fey will consider the child too old for such contact but will still protect the child unseen.
 She will also steal the teeth as they are lost.
 Aprozi will move on should the home have no children with baby teeth remaining.
 The legends warn that should the Aprozi love the child too much they will take it away to the fey city in the Between Land.
 Aprozi should never be fed by the child as that may make them become too attached to their ward.

 Ulfston
 ++++++++

-One of the common house spirits of Argos, the Ulfston, has a special love of horses.
+One of the common house spirits of `Argos`_, the Ulfston, has a special love of horses.
 They will often braid the mane and/or tail of any horses on the property.
 These braids are very complex and beautiful.
 Sometimes the Ulfston will even shoe a horse in exchange for a cup of hot very sweet tea and a bit of buttered toast.
 Finally, while they are never seen, Ulfston are heard, from time to time, to whistle.
 The whistle often warns of danger.

 Muldrez
 ++++++++

-The Muldrez are only known to inhabit dwellings in the hills or mountainous regions of the Middle Lands.
+The Muldrez are only known to inhabit dwellings in the hills or mountainous regions of the `Middle Lands`_.
 While rarely seen, they appear as a squat porcupine like, bipedal, critter standing little more than fifteen inches high yet having hands the size of a grown man's.
 Muldrez fiercely protect their home and its occupants.
 Any that seek to harm these people will be viciously cursed by the fey.
 More importantly, at least to most of those lucky enough to live with a Muldrez, they will fetch water every morning.
 One or more buckets of water will be placed on the front doorstep without fail.
 This service is not free, the fey expects a refreshing beverage will be left on the front doorstep in the evening, one for each bucket of water brought that morning.
 A small cup of milk or tea or wine will suffice but which depends on the tastes of the individual fey.
 Failing to put out the cups will annoy the Muldrez.
 The first time is forgiven if extra cups are put out later.
 But if three consecutive nights go by without, then the water stops as well.
 The fey will spend the next lunar cycle making life unbearable for the inhabitants before moving on.

-While these are the most common house spirits in the Middle Lands they are not the only ones to be found.
+While these are the most common house spirits in the `Middle Lands`_ they are not the only ones to be found.
 Many others are out there, perhaps dozens more.
 All are a little different and all are tied to local myth and legend.

 The Sad Ones